mdagostino00/COP3003-Integration-Project/README.md

-# JRPG FTW Unity GAme
+# JRPG FTW Unity Game
 We are making a game for our Programming II integration project.

 <h2>